 So you’re an executive assistant seeking advancement opportunities within your company.
-And you think that next step might just be to become the office manager.
+And you think that next step up might just be to become the office manager.
 Is it really?
 And just what is the difference between an executive assistant role and that of an office manager.
 Find out what is the job description for office manager from our expert below as well as how it differs from the executive assistant job description?
 Our expert tells you further below.

 From Executive Assistant to Office Manager?
 Or is it the other way around?